 Here is a map of Blades in the Dark’s established setting world, the Shattered Isles.

-2 thoughts on “Setting the Stage Episode 8 – Atti and Blades in the Dark
+2 responses to “Setting the Stage Episode 8 – Atti and Blades in the Dark”

 Each character is allowed one free downtime action between heists.
 Typically you’ll spend that action relieving stress by indulging in your character’s vice to recovery stress.
 Additional actions can be purchased with Coin.
 Coin is an abstract representation of wealth and currency that you get from completing heists.
 One Coin gets you one downtime action.
 Other actions include training to improve your character’s skills, inventing new items to use, upgrading old items, and managing your character and your crew’s relationships with other people and groups in the city.